Dmitrii-Russu/petclinic-transaction-script/README.md

 domain in the Java ecosystem, so there's no need to explain what the app does.
 We can go straight to how it's built.

+> **Status: actively evolving.** The architecture and the decisions behind
+> it are the current focus and are considered stable; automated tests, CI,
+> and Testcontainers are next — see [Status](#status) below for what's
+> already guaranteed vs. what's planned.

 **Highlights:**
 - CQRS carried through at the **package** level, not just the class level
 - Physical layer isolation — package-private implementations, exposed only